felias-fogg/dw-link/docs/manual.md

 Another fuse has been programmed by accident.
 In particular, there are the `monitor` commands that change the clock source.
 If an external clock or an XTAL has been chosen, then you can recover the chip only by providing such an external clock or XTAL and then use either ISP programming or connect again to dw-link.

-If nothing helps, then [high-voltage programming](#worstcase) might still be last resort.
+If nothing helps, then [high-voltage programming](#worstcase) might still be a last resort.

 #### Problem: After changing optimization options, the binary is still too large/very small